pzivich/zEpid/README.md

 A full guide of the package and a sample dataframe are underdevelopment.
 Please see my other repository ('Python-for-Epidemiologists') for more information.
 For examples before the guide is uploaded, please see zepid_tutorial in documents and the walkthrough.md for some general guides

 If you have any requests for items to be included, please contact me and I will work on adding any requested features.
-You can contact me either through github or email
+You can contact me either through github, email, or twitter (@zepidpy).

 #To do:
 -Update docs